-Most problems with fitting bigger wheels to your truck is caused by the width of the tire.
+Most problems with fitting bigger wheels to your truck are caused by the width of the tire.
 A wider tire looks really impressive but it causes a lot of clearance complications.
-The aspect ratio or sidewall height is what improves your ground clearance, so a taller skinny tire can do just as well with less complications.
+The aspect ratio or sidewall height is what improves your ground clearance, so a taller skinny tire can do just as well with fewer complications.
 Fitting a slightly wider 265 width tire to a stock MQ Triton with a taller sidewall of 65-70 aspect ratio is your best option here.

 Another problem caused by wide tires is the “poke” issue.
-Every country has their own regulations regarding this and some countries are stricter than others.
+Every country has its own regulations regarding this and some countries are stricter than others.
 Poke occurs when you fit a wide tire like a 33-inch or 35” tire with a 285 or 305 width which results in the tire protruding from the arch.
 Fitting a 265 width tire eliminates this problem completely.
 There will be no need for aftermarket arches.

 Wheel Arch Clearance

 A wider tire needs to clear the front inside fender guard, cab side mounts, UCA, as well as interior fenders.
 The wider you go the more difficult and expensive this upgrade becomes.
 You’ll need to invest in a more negative offset wheel for improved backspacing and clearance in these areas, alternatively in a set of wheel spacers.